zopefoundation/zope.preference/src/zope/preference/README.rst

   Traceback (most recent call last):
   ...
   AttributeError: 'Folder' is not a preference or sub-group.
+  >>> settings['Folder']
+  Traceback (most recent call last):
+  ...
+  KeyError: 'Folder'

-... but not before we register the groups as utilities:
+but not before we register the groups as utilities:

   >>> from zope.preference import interfaces
   >>> from zope.component import provideUtility